canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-use-integration-hub.md

 juju integrate s3-integrator spark-integration-hub-k8s
 ```

-This will automatically add relevant configuration properties to your spark jobs,
+This will automatically add relevant configuration properties to your Spark jobs,
-that can be verified using the tools provided in the spark-client snap, e.g.
+that can be verified using the tools provided in the `spark-client` snap, for example:

 ```shell
 spark-client.service-account-registry get-config --username <service_account> --namespace <namespace>
 ```

-You should see additional configuration automatically added to your service-account, i.e.
+You should see additional configuration automatically added to your service-account, i.e.:

 ```shell
 spark.hadoop.fs.s3a.aws.credentials.provider=org.apache.hadoop.fs.s3a.SimpleAWSCredentialsProvider